 - Farmed animals and legal frameworks for animal welfare regulation

-- Animal rights in practice: standing and personhood
+- Animal rights: legal theory and practice: standing and personhood

 Intended learning outcomes